tmswfrk/bicycle-water-cooler/content/blog/20200517_N_Plus_One_Rule.md

 date: 2020-05-17T17:40:30-07:00
 subtitle: "What do I ride, you ask?
 Well, let me introduce to you my N+1 stable."
 description: "Do you follow the Cyclist's N+1 rule?
 Let's talk about what bikes you should own and why N+1 is the correct number of bicycles to own."
-featured: "2020/05/stable.jpg"
+image: "/img/2020/05/stable.jpg"
-featuredalt: "Stable of bikes satisfying the N+1 rule of cycling in a spare bedroom.
+imagealt: "Stable of bikes satisfying the N+1 rule of cycling in a spare bedroom.
 Image contains: couch, Giant TCR, bicycle trainer, hats, tube map, cycling route, bikes on wall"
-categories: ["Gear", "Nerd stuff", "Mechanical Knowledge"]
+categories: ["Cycling Gear"]
-tags: ["Bikes", "N+1", "Stable", "Giant TCR", "Factor O2 VAM"]
+tags: ["N+1", "Giant TCR", "Factor O2 VAM"]
 keywords: ["the N+1 rule", "what bikes I have", "what bike gear I use"]
 draft: false
 ---